hnslmp/UISMV_PitchTheFuture2022/readme.md

 ## Install PoseNet Python - Chair Curvature Program

 This repository contains a pure Python implementation (multi-pose only) of the Google TensorFlow.js Posenet model.
-For a (slightly faster) PyTorch implementation that followed from this, see (https://github.com/rwightman/posenet-pytorch)
+For a (slightly faster) PyTorch implementation that followed from this, see [posenet here](https://github.com/rwightman/posenet-pytorch)

 Install the following packages:
 ```